-Citizens of Micronesia, Marshall Islands and Palau: Citizens of the Federated States of Micronesia, the Marshall Islands and the Republic of Palau have special rights.
-They are nonimmigrants who are allowed to enter, reside and work in the U.S. indefinitely.
+Compact of Free Association (COFA) or Compact Citizens: Citizens of the Federated States of Micronesia, the Marshall Islands and the Republic of Palau have special rights.
+They are "qualified non-citizens" who are allowed to enter, reside, and work in the U.S. indefinitely.
+COFA individuals are not citizens or national of the United States.
+These individuals are exempt from the 5-year bar.
+This applies to Medicaid and North Carolina Health Choice.